sensu/sensu-docs/content/sensu-core/0.29/installation/installing-plugins.md

 Removing powershell_helper.rb
 Successfully uninstalled sensu-plugins-windows-2.8.1{{< /highlight >}}

 Hopefully you've found this useful!
-If you find any issues or have a question, feel free to reach out in our [Community Slack][2], or [open an issue][4] on Github.
+If you find any issues or have a question, feel free to reach out in our [Community Slack][2], or [open an issue][4] on GitHub.

 <!-- LINKS -->
 [1]: https://github.com/sensu-plugins